online3d/online3d.github.io/Problems.md

 ---
-title: Engineering Lab
+title: Problems
 date: 2022-07-17 12:00:00 -500
 categories: [physics, lab, science]
-tags: [Electrostatic, Electric field, Coulomb's Force]
+tags: [Electrostatic, Electric field, Coulomb's Law]
 ---

-Here I list the links to the 3D interactive Engineering sites
+Here I list the Questions and Solition with links to the 3D interactive Simulations.

-# Lagrangian Equation
+# Coulomb's Law

-(Under Development)
+Two charged spheres 10 cm apart attract each other with a force of 3.0 x 10 6 N. What force results from each of the following changes, considered separately?
+a) Both charges are doubled and the distance remains the same.
+b) An uncharged, identical sphere is touched to one of the spheres, and then taken far away.
+c) The separation is increased to 30 cm.